eqqo-official/Melior/README.md

 Depending on the licensing, these chosen mod features may be able to be extracted and implemented with proper credit given, in order to trim unwanted content.

-Or instead, inclusion of config-set mods in a potential **MELIOR MODPACK**
+Or instead, inclusion of config-set mods in a potential **EQQO MODPACK**

   Include credit and reference to all mods included.